Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 Exploring the Crystal and Fantasy Caves is a must-do in Bermuda, particularly if it’s your first visit.
 Located in Hamilton Parish, these caves rank among Bermuda’s top attractions.

 After picking up our electric car, we made the Crystal Caves our first stop.
-You can tour either the Crystal Cave or Fantasy Cave, or better yet, both.
+You can tour either the Crystal Cave or the Fantasy Cave, or better yet, both.
 Buying a combo ticket is more cost-effective than purchasing tickets separately.
 I recommend visiting early in the morning to dodge the larger tour groups.

 Each tour lasts about 25-30 minutes, and there’s no need to book in advance.
 Two young boys discovered the caves in 1907, and they have fascinated visitors ever since.